Dental Implant FAQ

 Do I need to have a bone graft placed at the time the tooth is removed?

-In a site that is planned for an implant, it is generally ideal to have a bone graft placed at the time the tooth is removed (also called socket preservation).
-This is most commonly performed with processed and sterilized bone chips (allogenic bone) and a membrane to protect it.
+Studies have shown that doing a bone graft at the time of the tooth removal ensures that the maximum amount of bone will be available for placing the dental implant into.
+If the tooth was removed without a bone graft, often times the implant can still be done, but it may require using a shorter or narrower implant, or doing bone grafting at the time of the implant placement.
+If bone grafting is required (also called socket preservation), this is most commonly performed with processed and sterilized bone chips (allogenic bone) and a resorbable membrane to protect it.
 It is best for this procedure to be done by the surgeon who will be placing the implant at that site.
 In certain situations, it may actually be best to proceed without placement of a bone graft, and Dr. Robertson will let you know if that is appropriate in your particular case.
 The goal of a bone graft is to maintain (or reconstruct) the height and width of bone that was holding the natural tooth in place.
 This ensures a good foundation for an appropriately sized implant to be stabilized in solid bone.

 What is the standard timeline for replacement of a tooth with an implant?